10 Things You Need To Ask Your Clients

 Do you have any friends/family who support you/are interested in coming along?

 Small group training is the future of the industry.
 It provides a greater yield per hour for the trainer, while usually decreasing outlay from the clients.
-It promotes competition and comradery and will help push your clients places they usually wouldn’t otherwise go.
+It promotes competition and camaraderie and will help push your clients places they usually wouldn’t otherwise go.
 Get your client’s whole family involved and you can really make a difference to their life.

 What other styles of training/services would you be interested in?